Health Services Department

 9. If your child has head lice, contact your school’s health office.
-After shampooing your child’s hair with medicated shampoo and removing eggs from the hair, students need to be seen by the health aide or registered nurse before returning to school.
-Your child may return to school after treatment if he/she has been checked by the health aide or registered nurse.
-Your child may not ride the bus until cleared by the health aide or registered nurse.
-MCCSC Lice guidelines may be found on the MCCSC website: http://www.mccsc.edu/Page/3233
+After shampooing your child’s hair with medicated shampoo and removing eggs from the hair, students need to be seen by the health aide, health aide plus (LPN) or travel school nurse (RN) before returning to school.
+Your child may return to school after treatment if he/she has been checked by the health aide, health aide plus (LPN) or travel school nurse (RN).
+Your child may not ride the bus or return to school until cleared by the health aide, health aide plus (LPN) or travel school nurse (RN).
+MCCSC Lice guidelines may be found on the MCCSC website: https://www.mccsc.edu/Page/3233

 Director of Health Services